Event-Driven Video Generation

 \subsection{Qualitative Results}

-Fig.~\ref{fig:qualitative} presents text-to-video samples generated by EVD on six diverse interaction prompts (ball-through-hoop, sliding door, sponge press/release, trash-can lid open/close, two-person pass, and liquid pouring).\footnote{These are exactly the six prompts shown in Fig.~\ref{fig:qualitative}.} Across these cases, EVD exhibits consistent event-grounded behavior: state changes are \emph{causally initiated} (motion begins after the triggering action), \emph{contact is coherent} (interacting objects maintain plausible spatial relationships without interpenetration or teleportation), and \emph{postconditions are stable} (the scene settles after the event rather than drifting).
+Fig.~\ref{fig:qualitative} shows six EVD samples: ball-through-hoop, sliding door, sponge press/release, trash-can lid open/close, two-person pass, and liquid pouring.\footnote{These are exactly the six prompts shown in Fig.~\ref{fig:qualitative}.} We use these examples to check the concrete behavior of the method.
+The motion starts after the triggering action, contact regions stay spatially plausible, and the scene usually settles instead of continuing to drift after the event.